21 Security & Privacy Model

 - Signature Verification: All payment webhooks (Stripe) validate cryptographic signatures using the provider's SDK before processing events.
 Invalid signatures are rejected immediately with 400 Bad Request.

 - Idempotency: Webhook events are deduplicated using external event IDs stored in the WebhookEvent table with unique constraints.
-Duplicate events return 200 OK but skip processing to ensure reliable payment state.
+Only events already marked successful are treated as final duplicates, so a failed processing attempt can be retried safely instead of being skipped forever.

 - Raw Body Preservation: NestJS configured with

-rawBody: trueto preserve the original request body required for signature verification while maintaining JSON parsing for other endpoints. - Event Audit Trail: All webhook events (successful and failed) are logged to the database with full payload, processing timestamps, and provider metadata for compliance and debugging.
+rawBody: trueto preserve the original request body required for signature verification while maintaining JSON parsing for other endpoints. - Event Audit Trail: All webhook events (successful and failed) are logged to the database with full payload, processing timestamps, provider metadata, and explicit processing status/error fields for compliance, debugging, and admin operations follow-up.

 - Secure Endpoint: Webhook endpoints are public (no auth required) but protected by signature verification.
 Stripe Webhook Secret must be obtained from the dashboard after endpoint configuration.